krasnoludkolo/ebet2/README.md

 Ebet2 is a web application which allows you to make safe bets on matches.

 Current features:
-1. Create leagues and add matches to them.
+- Create leagues and add matches to them.
-2. Make, update, delete bets on matches.
+- Make, update, delete bets on matches.
-3. Automatically update user's score when match result is set.
+- Automatically update user's score when match result is set.

+Under development:
+- Add source to automatically download matches info from external source.

 Planned features:
-1. Create user module to register users.
+- Create user module to register users.
-2. Add source to automatically download matches info from external source.
-3. API security
+- API security
-4. CQRS
+- CQRS
-5. Try to remove spring ;)
+- Try to remove spring ;)
-6. A few implementation details
+- A few implementation details

 ## Frameworks and libraries